 An ESP32 board is used for this ESPHome project for two good reasons: many ESP32 boards will have a voltage regulator onboard, allowing it to be powered off of a 12V power supply.
 As the LED strip also needs 12V, the same power supply can be used without a down-regulator relator for the strip and the ESP32 board.

 Another advantage the ESP32 has over the ESP8266 is that the PWM output on the ESP32 is hardware-based.
 Additionally, multiple GPIO pins on ESP32 boards are PWM capable, so you can use the same board for multiple zones.

 A MOSFET to handle PWM pulses

 The next piece of hardware needed is a MOSFET.
 MOSFETs work as a switch, the MOSFET controls the voltage and current flow between the source and drain.
 I’m not going to claim that I know anything about how MOSFETs work in detail.
 All I know is that a MOSFET is needed to handle the PWM pulses coming from the ESP32 board.
-It’s important that you get a MOSFET which will work at 3.3V as that is the voltage the GPIO pins run at.
+You must get a MOSFET which will work at 3.3V, as that is the voltage the GPIO pins run at.

 Finally, you will need a few extra bits and pieces such as a breadboard or prototype PCB, a 10k ohm resistor, jumper wires, a soldering iron, and some screw terminals to attach the wires of the LED strips.